s2t2/tweet-analysis-2020/app/toxicity/README.md

 Then turn on the "toxicity_checkpoint_scorer" dyno (see Procfile).

 Memory exceeded, turning up to ...
 "Standard-2X" size.
 Decreasing batch size to ...
 20. Decreasing limit to 20K.
+Seems to be running consistently.

+> NOTE: after starting this process on server 5 (using "_ckpt" tables), we're locking dependencies for reproducibility, and re-running the process on server 6 (using the toxicity_checkpoint_scorer_async approach if possible)